vlazed/StopMotionHelper/README.md

+# DISCLAIMER: Use the [official Beta version](https://steamcommunity.com/sharedfiles/filedetails/?id=3745556544).
+All the features in this fork is included there.

 # Stop Motion Helper

 Stop Motion Helper is a tool for Garry's Mod designed to make stop motion animation easier and more manageable.